CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Getting to know our algorithm

-For a fixed distribution family $\mathscr{F}$, recall that we use ``$\mathscr{F}_{d,m}$'' for the distribution in $\mathscr{F}$ over $d \times m$ matrices.
-Below we describe the structure of random matrices $\mtx{S}$ drawn from such distributions in various families when $d \ll m$. \begin{itemize} \item \textit{Gaussian matrices}.
-The entries of $\mtx{S}$ are iid Gaussian random variables with mean zero and variance $1/\sqrt{d}$. \item \textit{SASOs} (short-axis-sparse operators).
+\begin{itemize} \item \textit{Gaussian matrices}.
+The entries of $\mtx{S}$ are iid Gaussian random variables with mean zero and variance $1/d$. \item \textit{SASOs} (short-axis-sparse operators).
 The columns of $\mtx{S}$ are independent.
-Each column has a fixed number of nonzeros, and the nonzero values are chosen to be $\pm 1/\sqrt{d}$ with equal probability.\footnote{For the etymology of these sketching operators, see~\cite{RandLAPACK_Book}.} The precise number of nonzeros in each column, $\ell$, is a tuning parameter that can be changed to define different families $\mathscr{F}$.
-In practice, it is common to keep $\ell$ between one and eight, even when $d$ is on the order of tens of thousands. \item \textit{SRFTs} (subsampled randomized fast trigonometric transforms).
-A fast trigonometric transform is an orthogonal or unitary transformation such as the DFT, the DCT, or the Walsh-Hadamard transform.\footnote{These are used for complex matrices, real matrices, and matrices where $m$ is a power of two, respectively.} An SRFT is a composition of three operators: $\mtx{S} = \sqrt{m / d}\Rtt\mtx{F}\mtx{D}$, where $\mtx{D}$ is a diagonal matrix with diagonal populated by Rademacher random variables (if $\mtx{S}$ is real) or Steinhaus random variables (otherwise), $\mtx{F}$ is a fast trigonometric transform, and $\Rtt$ is obtained by randomly permuting the columns of $[\mtx{I}_d ,\, \mtx{0}_{d \times (m-d)}]$. \end{itemize} These families share key properties.
-First, if $\mtx{S}$ is a random matrix sampled from $\mathscr{F}_{d,m}$, then its expected covariance matrix satisfies $\E[\mtx{S}^{\trans}\mtx{S}] = \mtx{I}_m$.
-Second, if $\mtx{U}$ is an $m \times k$ column-orthonormal matrix and $d$ is sufficiently large relative to $k$, then the sketched Gram matrix $ \mtx{U}^{\trans}\mtx{S}^{\trans}\mtx{S}\mtx{U}$ concentrates strongly around $\E[\mtx{U}^{\trans}\mtx{S}^{\trans}\mtx{S}\mtx{U}] = \mtx{I}_k$.
-To rephrase this second property: $\mtx{S}\mtx{U}$ should concentrate strongly around the manifold $M_{d, k}$ of $d \times k$ column-orthonormal matrices.
+Each column has exactly $s$ nonzeros (for a tuning parameter $s$) whose locations are chosen uniformly at random and whose values are chosen to be $\pm 1/\sqrt{s}$ with equal probability.\footnote{For the etymology of these sketching operators, see~\cite{RandLAPACK_Book}.} In practice, it is common to keep $\ell$ between one and eight, even when $d$ is on the order of tens of thousands. \item \textit{SRHTs} (subsampled randomized Hadamard transforms).
+These are ordinarily only defined when $w = \log_2 m$ is an integer and are extended to general $m$ by zero-padding the input.
+To absorb the zero-padding into the SRHT, define a $2^{\lceil w\rceil} \times m$ matrix $\mtx{D}$ whose upper $m \times m$ block is a diagonal matrix populated by independent Rademacher random variables and whose lower block is all zeros.
+An SRHT is then a composition of three operators: $\mtx{S} = \sqrt{m / d}\cdot \mtx{\Pi}[\lslice{d},\fslice{}]\mtx{H}\mtx{D}$, where $\mtx{H}$ is a Hadamard transform of order $2^{\lceil w \rceil}$ and $\mtx{\Pi}$ is a random permutation matrix. \end{itemize}